Content on this page was generated by AI and has not been manually reviewed.

 How can I audit who invited whom?

 Use the server’s Audit Log to track which staff created invites and which members joined via those invites.
 Consider maintaining a separate internal log for clarity.
-Configure virtual host in apache web server a step by step guide
+Learn how to delete your discord server in 3 easy steps: Quick Guide to Permanent Removal, Ownership Transfer, and Cleanup 2026

 How do I handle someone who shares an invite publicly?